Homer20/Homer20/README.md

 ### Hello! 👋

-# About me
-I am a student at the uofa
+I am a third year student at the University of Alberta studying Computing Science